-The bill amends Section 43.26 of the Penal Code to strengthen the prosecution and punishment of offenses related to sexually explicit visual material involving children, including computer-generated depictions.
-It introduces new definitions such as "depiction of a child" and "depiction of a computer-generated child," which clarify what constitutes illegal visual material.
+The bill amends Section 43.26 of the Penal Code to enhance the prosecution and punishment of offenses related to sexually explicit visual material involving depictions of children and computer-generated children.
+It introduces new definitions, such as "depiction of a child" and "depiction of a computer-generated child," which clarify what constitutes illegal visual material.
 The bill establishes specific offenses for possessing or accessing such material, with penalties that escalate based on the number of depictions and the age of the child depicted.
-For example, possessing visual material depicting a child engaging in sexual conduct is classified as a felony of the third degree, with harsher penalties for repeat offenders or those with a higher number of depictions.
+For example, possessing visual material depicting a child engaging in sexual conduct is classified as a felony of the third degree, with potential escalation to a felony of the second or first degree under certain circumstances, including prior convictions or the number of depictions involved.

 Statutes affected: